kjwallac/LifeDash/README.md

 ## Description
 When visiting a memorial site, information of a departed is limited to the space on a grave or memorial plaque.
-Life-Dash allows users to glimpse into the life which the hyphen between dates represents, by using QR code technology to access public profiles.
+Life-Dash allows users to glimpse into the life which the hyphen between dates represents.
+With QR technology, users are able to view read a detailed biography, as well as view pictures and share memories or thoughts.

 Users can securely login into the application through google, or by creating an account.